 Excel Text functions are great when you want to slice and dice text strings.

-While Text to Column feature gives a static result, the result that you get from using functions are dynamic and would automatically update when you change the original data.
+While the Text to Column feature gives a static result, the result that you get from using functions is dynamic and would automatically update when you change the original data.

 Splitting Names that have a First Name and Last Name